scribe-security/docs/docs/ci-integrations/travis.md

 ---
-title: Travis
+title: Travis CI
 sidebar_position: 6
 ---

-# Travis
+# Travis CI
-If you are using Travis as your Continuous Integration tool (CI), use these instructions to integrate Scribe into your pipeline to protect your projects.
+If you are using Travis CI as your Continuous Integration tool (CI), use these instructions to integrate Scribe into your pipeline to protect your projects.

 ## Installation
 Install the Scribe `valint` CLI tool: